 So let us see here how to make kappa vevichathu with payar following this recipe for kappa puzhu (mashed tapioca) and the following below shown recipe for adding payar with the tapioca.

-- cooked and mashed tapioca with coconut and spices (see recipe here)
+- cooked and mashed tapioca with coconut and spices use the entire dish made from 2 medium sized tapioca tubers as directed in the other recipe

 - Wash the shallots or pearl onions, peel and chop thinly, keep this aside.